Links to Other Web Pages With Guidance About Briefings

 - Template for Army Decision-Making Briefing.

-- Military Briefings, from “Military Requirements for Chief Petty Officer.”
+- Military Briefings, from “Military Requirements for Chief Petty Officer.”.
+See page 103.

 - Army Field Manual 5-0: Operations Process.
 See appendix A about military decision making and appendix J about briefings.